fabiolb/fabio/docs/content/contrib/development.md

 ---
-title: "Developing"
+title: "Development"
 weight: 200
 ---

-For newcomers to Go, you can't just git clone your forked repo and work from there, due to how Go's GOPATH works.
+For newcomers to Go, you can't just git clone your forked repo and work from there, due to how Go's `GOPATH` works.
 Follow the following steps to easily get started.

 1. Fork this repository to your own account (named "myfork" below)